 When using the sports mode you activate and then end the sports session.
-During this time the tracker records your heart rate, how long you are exercising for and how many calories you have burned.
+During this time the tracker has a heart rate monitor and records how long you are exercising for and how many calories you have burned.
 It’s a great way to keep track of your workouts and how they compare to each other and clearly seeing progress over a longer term.

 One aspect I wasn’t able to make work was the body fat composition.
 You have to stand with your arms away from your sides and hold your finger on the Touch button for 5-10 seconds however, I was never able to get a reading from this although I tried repeatedly.

 The TomTom Touch is a really good activity tracker for pretty much any lifestyle.
 It’s comfortable to wear, has a good battery life and records everything I need it to.
 It’s a great tool to monitor your activity but also to spur you on to move more – aiming for that 10,000 steps a day average.
 It would be a great investment for anyone wanting to invest in a healthier lifestyle.